 Basically, movies based on existing franchises were made very differently in the ’90s.
 No one thought to sign actors for more than one movie at a time, meaning that if a sequel were to be greenlit, the actor wasn’t a guarantee to return.
 It wasn’t really until Lord of the Rings and the X-Men movies in the early 2000s that studios started to think ahead.

 Now, The Vampire Chronicles are slated to become a series on Hulu, with Anne Rice and her son Christopher as producers.
-In 2019, this is a far better way for source material like this to be adapted.
-But had that original movie not been a success, therefore introducing the franchise to millions more fans, it’s entirely possible this show wouldn’t be getting made today.
-But it sure was long and bloody road to get there.
+In this day and age, television is a far better medium for source material like this to be adapted.
+Had that original movie not been a success, therefore introducing the franchise to millions of more fans, it’s entirely possible this show wouldn’t be in the works today.
+But it sure was a long and bloody road to get there.

 Featured Image: Warner Bros.